good-ware/js-log/README.md

 `npm i --save @goodware/log`

+## Introduction

+This package extends Winston3 with additional features such as tag-based filtering.
+It is intended for NodeJS runtimes including AWS Lambda.
+The package can log scalars, objects (even with cyclical references), arrays, and graphs of Error objects quickly and reliably.
+Log entries can be sent to the following transports: console (via winston-console-format), files (via winston-daily-rotate-file) in JSON format, and CloudWatch Logs (via winston-cloudwatch) in JSON format.

+@goodware/log features a large unit test suite and has been servicing a commercial SaaS product for several years.
+It is BSD licensed.

 ## Features

 1. HAPI-style tags: Log entries can be filtered by tags on a per-transport basis